ObamaCare Subsidies

 Eligibility for Tax Credits

-• file a joint return, if married; and
+• You file a joint tax return if you are married.

-• Get It Now: have some or all of the estimated credit paid in advance directly to your insurance company to lower what you pay out-of-pocket for your monthly premiums during the year; or
+1. Get It Now: Have some or all of the estimated credit paid in advance to your insurance company, which reduces your monthly premiums.

-• Get It Later: wait to get all of the credit when you file your next tax return.
+2. Get It Later: Receive the full credit when you file your tax return.

 Learn more from the IRS on Tax Credits.